 Corporate agent program ("CAP") and financial product sales ("FPS") revenues represent payment for the execution of securities transactions on behalf of corporate and natural person credit union customers.
 Revenues are recognized on the date of execution (trade date).
+Some revenue received is from related parties.

 Advisory revenues represent fees paid by corporate customers for assistance with asset/liability management reporting and analysis of their investment strategies.
 Advisory revenues are recognized when earned, generally when the services are rendered.
 Amounts received in advance of the date services are provided are recorded as deferred revenue until earned.
+Some revenue received is from related parties.